 COS provides two observing modes, TIME-TAG and ACCUM.
 In TIME-TAG mode the position, arrival time, and (for the FUV channel) pulse height of each detected photon are recorded in the memory buffer.
+With regard to the accuracy of the arrival time, the HST spacecraft computer (HST486) clock has a precision of 125 milliseconds (1/8th second per tic).
+We try to maintain its accuracy compared to UTC to within 10 milliseconds.
 In ACCUM mode only the locations of arriving photons are recorded.

 TIME-TAG mode is preferred because it allows for more sophisticated data reduction.
 For example, an observer may compare data from the night and day sides of the orbit or compute the count rate of an object whose intensity varies on short time scales.
 TIME-TAG observations through the primary science aperture (PSA) allow the taking of occasional wavelength-calibration spectra during an exposure.
-These spectra are used by the COS data-reduction pipeline, calcos, to correct drifts in the spectrum due to small motions of the Optics Select Mechanism (OSM).
+These spectra are used by the COS data-reduction pipeline, CalCOS, to correct drifts in the spectrum due to small motions of the Optics Select Mechanism (OSM).
 ACCUM mode is designed for observations of targets that are too bright for TIME-TAG mode.
 Because the lower information content of ACCUM data reduces their utility for archival researchers, its use must be justified for each target.